SerhiiHamretskyi/face_detection/README.md

 ---

 ### Running Locally
-Clone the repository, install dependencies, and run the program:
+Clone the repository, install dependencies, and run the program.
+Ensure that you have enough RAM on your device, as the program may consume significant memory and could cause the system to kill the process if resources are insufficient.
 ```bash
 # Clone the repository
 git clone https://github.com/SerhiiHamretskyi/face_detection.git